frnno967/WSJT-X-to-eQSL.cc-Auto-Uploader/README.md

 ## Tips for Best Results

-1. **Terminal Size**: Use at least an 80x24 ANSI terminal for the best display experience
+1. **Terminal Size**: Use at least an 80x24 ANSI or ASCII terminal for the best display experience
 2. **Run in Background**: Consider running in a terminal multiplexer (tmux/screen) so you can keep it running while operating
 3. **Monitor Log File**: Check `wsjtx2eqsl.log` periodically for any issues
 4. **Auto-upload**: Enable auto-upload for hands-free eQSL logging